The University of Toledo has plenty of historic traditions that prove it's great to be a Rocket!

 President Henry J. Doermann, the father of the Bell Tower and the university's structural design, wanted all of the buildings on Bancroft Campus to be of a Collegiate Gothic architectural design to reflect the best design elements of the universities of Europe.
 President Doermann felt such architecture would provide an atmosphere to inspire students.
 He also dreamed of a central tower that could be spotted from anywhere on campus.

 The Collegiate Gothic structural design for University Hall set the standard for all other buildings to be constructed on The University of Toledo's Bancroft Campus.
-The 156-step, 206-foot (63 m) Bell Tower atop of University Hall serves as a constant reminder to all Rockets to accomplish their lofty goals and "reach for the sky," just as President Doermann did in his life.
-In order to honor President Doermann and his great dedication to the university, UT named the very theatre in University Hall in which he directed a theatrical production of Hamlet, Doermann theatre.
+The 156-step, 206-foot (63 m) Bell Tower atop of University Hall serves as a constant reminder to all Rockets to accomplish their high-achieving goals and "reach for the sky," just as President Doermann did in his life.
+Doermann directed the first production ever to be performed in University Hall, Hamlet.
+In order to honor President Doermann and his great dedication to the university, UT named the theater in University Hall Doermann Theater.

 Rocky the Rocket:

 Rocky the Rocket was created by the Spirit and Traditions Committee of Student Government in the 1966-67 academic year.
 The first official Rocky costume was a wastebasket with a papier-mâché rocket over the top of it.
 In 1998, the Rocky mascot you see today debuted at a football game against Bowling Green State University.
 Rocky is a constant fixture at UT athletics and student events.
 Students can audition to be Rocky and his female companion Rocksy at various times throughout the school year.